 That being said, it would be dishonest to claim that there were no differences between schools.
-Most tracks the average first-year salaries of their graduates by major and post the information on their websites.
+Most track the average first-year salaries of their graduates by major and post the information on their websites.

 Yet there are also other intangible factors that go into choosing the right school.
-For example, if you want to attend a high-ranking university you are not only pretty much guaranteed a great education and solid networking foundation, you’ll also get the school’s brand name to tag onto your resumé.
+For example, if you want to attend a high-ranking university, you are not only pretty much guaranteed a great education and solid networking foundation, but you’ll also get the school’s brand name to tag onto your resumé.
 It’ll be harder to get in and probably more expensive once you’re there, but that’s the trade-off.
-Learn what tradeoffs make sense for you given your preferences and financial situation, and make a decision from there.
+Learn what tradeoffs make sense for you, given your preferences and financial situation, and make a decision from there.

 Consider Trade Schools

 The decision to pursue education after high school is a very personal one.
-Once you’ve made up your mind, however, it’s important to plan out your finances before-hand so you’re not caught off guard when it’s time to pay for classes.
+Once you’ve made up your mind, however, it’s important to plan out your finances beforehand so you’re not caught off guard when it’s time to pay for classes.